llvm/mlir-www/website/content/users/_index.md

 Pylir aims to be an optimizing Ahead-of-Time Python Compiler with high language conformance.
-It uses MLIR Dialects for the task of high level, language specific optimizations as well as LLVM for code genereation and garbage collector support.
+It uses MLIR Dialects for the task of high level, language specific optimizations as well as LLVM for code generation and garbage collector support.

 ## [RISE](https://rise-lang.org/)